CHRISSA WILKIE

 • The Fellow will participate in interviews for press release and other related media.

-October 30, 2023 - APSA Orientation - Hatfield Fellow will participate in the month-long orientation in the American Political Science Association Congressional Fellowship Program during the month of November.
+November 2025 - APSA Orientation - Hatfield Fellow will participate in the month-long orientation in the American Political Science Association Congressional Fellowship Program during the month of November.
 When not participating in this training, you will work for the office assigned to you.
 There will be a lot of time built into the APSA training for Fellows to interview with potential office placements.
 Because the Hatfield Fellow already has an assigned office placement, the Fellow will use this time working instead.

-December 1, 2023 - Office Placement Begins.
+December 1, 2025 - Office Placement Begins.

-December 2023 through July 2024 – Fellowship Activities:
+December 2025 through July 2026 – Fellowship Activities:

 • Monthly Reports - The Fellow will provide a monthly report detailing his/her experiences in the fellowship program to the SMCF Program Coordinator.